 The Free University of Bozen-Bolzano was founded in 1997.
 Our university has a strong international outlook, as testified by its multilingual courses (German, Italian, English and Ladin) and the high number of students and teaching staff from abroad.

-Our teaching and research programmes revolve around five faculties and two research centres:
+Our teaching and research programmes revolve around five faculties and seven competence centres:

 What makes unibz stand out among all universities, in Italy and in Europe, is the multilingualism of its courses and research.
 The three official languages - Italian, German and English - are used during classes, meetings, conferences and in all events.
 Thus, the university offers an ideal environment not only to acquire specific knowledge in the disciplines at the basis of each one's degree course, but also to master the communication skills required by employment and by an increasingly globalised society.

 In national rankings, our university reaches top positions every year.
-In 2016, for the third consecutive year, the Italian research centre for social studies Censis has ranked our university as number one among smaller private universities (less than 5,000 students).
-We rank high in international rankings too, especially under the categories 'internationalisation', 'student satisfaction' and 'practice-oriented'.
+In 2023, for the seventh consecutive year, the Italian research centre for social studies Censis has ranked our university as number one among smaller private universities (less than 5,000 students).
+We rank high in international rankings too, especially under the categories 'internationalisation', 'student satisfaction' and 'citations'.

 unibz adheres to European quality standards in all its activities: teaching, research and administration.
 These are supported and enforced by ANVUR, the national agency that assesses how the Italian university system works and the quality of its research.